GeminiDRSoftware/IRAF_VM_tutorial/source/index.rst

 Gemini IRAF VM tutorial
 =======================

-Instructions for running Astroconda (32-bit) IRAF under an Intel Linux virtual machine on MacOS 10.15 or later.
+Instructions for running Astroconda (32-bit) IRAF on MacOS 10.15 or later, under an x86 Linux virtual machine.

 A link to the previous instructions for VirtualBox can be found below, but they do **not** work on newer M1/M2 (ARM) Apple machines, nor can VMWare or